TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-sfccheckfailed.md

 ## **Recommended Step**
 To resolve this issue, perform the below:

-- Ensure there are no actions (such as a reboot) pending on the server.
+- Ensure there are no actions (such as a reboot) pending on the server
-- To get the details of the failed files and to repair them, refer to this [article](https://support.microsoft.com/help/929833/use-the-system-file-checker-tool-to-repair-missing-or-corrupted-system).
+- To get the details of the failed files and to repair them, refer to this [article](https://support.microsoft.com/help/929833/use-the-system-file-checker-tool-to-repair-missing-or-corrupted-system)